Montandalar/ScaleImpTcl/README.md

 and at your chosen scale.
 It is a lightweight native application that you can run today on Windows or Linux; or macOS in the near future.

-A screenshot will probably help explain it best:
+A screenshot will probably help explain it best.
+Here is how ScaleImp looks on Windows, macOS and KDE Plasma:

+![A series of 3 screenshots showing ScaleImp's interface on Windows, macOS and KDE Plasma](screenshots.png)

 ## What could I do with ScaleImp?
-ScaleImp is great for anyone dealing with
-physical measurements who needs to work in multiple unit systems and/or with a scale factor.
+ScaleImp is great for anyone dealing with physical measurements who needs to work in multiple unit systems and/or with a scale factor.

 * Use it just to convert units from one system to another.
 * Convert imperial dimensions off old plans into scale metric dimensions.